omegat-org/omegat/release/readme.txt

 Launching OmegaT (Mac)
 ----------------------

-Double-click on the file OmegaT.app.
+Double-click on the OmegaT application.

-You may drag OmegaT.app to your dock or to the tool bar of a Finder window to be able to launch it from any location.
-You can also call it in the Spotlight search field.
+You may drag the OmegaT application to your dock or to the tool bar of a Finder window to be able to launch it from any location.
+You can also launch it from the Spotlight search field.

 Launching OmegaT (Linux)